bdaiinstitute/spot_ros2/examples/simple_arm_motion/README.md

 ## Converting Direct API Calls to ROS2

 While the driver provides plenty of helper services and topics, direct Spot API calls can also usually be replaced with ROS2 calls simply by converting the protobuf into a ROS message and using the `robot_command` action.
-This example shows how to update [BD Simple Arm Motion](https://dev.bostondynamics.com/python/examples/arm_simple/readme) to use ROS2.
+This example shows how to update the [BD Simple Arm Motion example](https://dev.bostondynamics.com/python/examples/arm_simple/readme) to use ROS2 instead of direct API calls.
 The same concepts can be applied to any code that uses the `RobotCommand` protobuf.

 We'll go through the changes the [ROS2 code](simple_arm_motion/arm_simple.py) makes to the [original example provided by Boston Dynamics](https://github.com/boston-dynamics/spot-sdk/blob/master/python/examples/arm_simple/arm_simple.py).

-The first lines of the original code are:
+The first substantive lines of the original code are:
 ```python
 def hello_arm(config):
     """A simple example of using the Boston Dynamics API to command Spot's arm."""